 This iteration of Fveg has been updated as explained below.
-It only covers the four regions of the RRKs that have been mapped and only within the state of California.
-There are issues with the data in the portions of the map that extend into Nevada.
-This continues to be a work in progress where we hope to make improvements in the future.
 There are three separate rasters provided; one for CWHR Vegetation Type, one for CWHR Tree Size Class, and one for CWHR Veg Canopy Cover (Density) Class.

 Definition and Relevance: Vegetation maps are important for characterizing many important features of a landscape such as wildlife habitat, fuels conditions, forest composition, and carbon.
 Such data are most useful if they can depict vegetation type, cover, and tree size class.
 This version was created to capture current conditions as best as possible through a variety of existing and current sources.
 Cross-walks were used to compile the various sources into the common classification scheme, the California Wildlife Habitat Relationships (CWHR) system.
 See CWHR for more details on the CWHR system (California Wildlife Habitat Relationships).